frg/SourceControlSyncer/README.md

 # SourceControlSyncer
-A console application written in c# to sync all your repositories from Github, Bitbucket Server etc. to your machine.
+A console application written in c# to clone all your repositories from Github, Bitbucket Server etc. to your machine.

 **NOTE: Any merge conflicts will be resolved by using the remote's changes**

-* This project will be converted to .NET Core as soon as a git library supports .NET Standard

 ## Console arguments